National College of Ireland: Presidents

 In February 2010 Dr. Phillip Matthews joined as president of the college, succeeding Dr. Paul Mooney.
 In August 2016, Dr. Matthews was succeeded by Gina Quin, the former CEO of Dublin Chamber of Commerce.

 Honorary Fellowship

-The National College of Ireland, as did its predecessor, the National College of Industrial Relations, awards an Honorary Fellowship from time to time.
+National College of Ireland, as did its predecessor, the National College of Industrial Relations, awards an Honorary Fellowship from time to time.
 Awardees have included: